NinjaPerson24119/GhostFishing/entities/player/README.md

 However, this makes the boat extremely difficult to control.
 The accumulated force sort of just tosses the boat around.

-This is solved through `ConstantDrag` and `WaterDrag`.

-We apply `ConstantDrag` always.
-This prevents the boat from spinning crazily when it's in the air.
-It also makes the boat feel heavier, which is good.

-We apply `WaterDrag` when the boat is in the water.
-This drag is on top of the `ConstantDrag`.
-It is proportional to how submerged the boat is.
+We apply drag forces using the drag coefficients in water and air.
+These are weighted by how submerged the boat is.
-This means it's harder to move the boat when it's underwater, and easier when it's on the surface.
+This works generally well, but can make the boat feel "floaty".
+I could probably solve this by fine tuning the drag coefficients and the weight of the boat.

+Instead, I apply a `ConstantDrag` that just reduces the velocity by a constant factor each frame.
+This helps smooth out the movement, and makes the boat feel heavier.
+I don't really want realistic physics when in midair, for example, so this is a good compromise to dampen excessive force.

 ### Buoyancy